Hooks

 You can also use the hooks subcommand to manage hooks:

-hook list displays all hooks of the type specified by the --type flag.
+hooks list displays all hooks of the type specified by the --type flag.